wmk1/toll-road-blockchain-system/README.md

 # Step 2

+## Intro

 You will complete this Truffle project.

 * Your code has to compile, test and be served from within the preconfigured Vagrant box we have made available to your cohort's group on [Academy Git](https://git.academy.b9lab.com).
 You should also have received an email telling you about it.
 Do not run any version update on this box.
-* You need to upload it to your [Academy Git](https://git.academy.b9lab.com) exam repository, to which you should have received an email invitation.
+* You need to upload your project to the [Academy Git](https://git.academy.b9lab.com) exam repository named after you, to which you should have received an email invitation.
+* You can make as many commits and pushes as you see fit.
 * To assist you with configuring your computer to access the repository, please follow [Gitlab's official documentation](https://docs.gitlab.com/ce/ssh/README.html).

+### Project intro

-Our road system will be represent by 2 overarching smart contracts:
+Our project describes a road system that will be represent by 2 overarching smart contracts:

 * `Regulator`
 * `TollBoothOperator`